Fabrik/txgh/README.md

 Running as a service
 ===

-There's probably a better way to do, but knowing nothing about Ruby or Bundler, all I did was add this:
+There's probably a better way to do, but knowing nothing about Ruby or Bundler, all I did was add this to /etc/rc.local

 ```
 # run txgh